Academia de Ballet de Medellin

-Ballet Master & Assistant to the Artistic Director
+Promoted to Assistant to Artistic Director in 2009

 Born in Medellin, Colombia, Ricardo Bustamante began his dance training at the age of eight, at the Academia de Ballet de Medellin.
-After dancing a diverse repertory as a principal dancer at San Francisco Ballet, he joined American Ballet Theatre in 1985, at the invitation of Mikhail Baryshnikov.
-While performing with ABT over the next nine years Bustamante quickly moved through the ranks to become principal dancer.
-He had the privilege to work directly with many important choreographers including Sir Kenneth McMillan, Antony Tudor, Agnes DeMille, Twyla Tharp, Martha Graham, Jerome Robbins, Carole Armitage, and Natalia Makarova.
-In addition he was a frequent international guest artist, toured twice with “Rudolf Nureyev and Friends” and also starred in two productions that aired on PBS’ Dance in America series.
+At the invitation of Michael Smuin during Lew Christensen’s leadership of San Francisco Ballet, he joined the company in 1980.
+He joined American Ballet Theatre in 1985, at the invitation of Mikhail Baryshnikov.
+Sir Kenneth McMillan, Antony Tudor, Agnes DeMille, Twyla Tharp, Martha Graham, Jerome Robbins, Carole Armitage, and Natalia Makarova are just a few of the high-profile choreographers he has worked with directly through his dance repertoire.
+In addition, he was a frequent international guest artist, toured twice with “Rudolf Nureyev and Friends,” and starred in two productions that aired on PBS’ Dance in America series.

-In 1994, he joined the SF Ballet School faculty, where he choreographed a number of works for the School including Baroque Divertissement, which was performed by both the School and students from Le Jeune Ballet de France.
-Beginning in 1998, Bustamante successfully led Argentina’s famous Ballet Teatro Colón, as artistic director.
-From 2000–03, Bustamante directed and choreographed for the Ballet de Santiago in Chile, creating his own version of The Nutcracker and Le Corsaire to popular acclaim.
-In 2004, he joined SF Ballet as a ballet master and principal character dancer.
-In February 2019, along with Rachel Beaujean of Het National Ballet, Bustamante set his own production of Giselle in Amsterdam at Het National Ballet.
-Later that year, in addition to his roles with SF Ballet as ballet master and principal character dancer, he was named assistant to the artistic director.
+In 1994, he joined the SF Ballet School faculty where he choreographed three works for the School.
+From 1998 to 1999, Bustamante successfully served as artistic director of Argentina’s famed Ballet Teatro Colón.
+From 2000–03, Bustamante directed and choreographed for the Ballet de Santiago in Chile, creating his own version of The Nutcracker and Le Corsaire.
+In February 2019, along with Rachel Beaujean of Het National Ballet, Bustamante set his own production of Giselle in Amsterdam at Het National Ballet for Holland’s Dutch National Ballet in 2009.